awsdocs/amazon-aurora-user-guide/doc_source/rds-proxy.md

 **Important**
  For proxies associated with MySQL databases, don't set the configuration parameter `sql_auto_is_null` to `true` or a nonzero value in the initialization query\.
 Doing so might cause incorrect application behavior\.

- The following RDS Proxy limitations apply to PostgreSQL:
+ The following additional limitations apply to RDS Proxy with RDS for PostgreSQL databases:
 + RDS Proxy doesn't support session pinning filters for PostgreSQL\.
 + RDS Proxy doesn't support PostgreSQL SCRAM\-SHA\-256 authentication\.
 +  Currently, all proxies listen on port 5432 for PostgreSQL\.
 + For PostgreSQL, RDS Proxy doesn't currently support canceling a query from a client by issuing a `CancelRequest`\.
-This is the case for example, when you cancel a long\-running query in an interactive psql session by using Ctrl\+C\.
+This is the case, for example, when you cancel a long\-running query in an interactive psql session by using Ctrl\+C\.
 +  The results of the PostgreSQL function [lastval](https://www.postgresql.org/docs/current/functions-sequence.html) aren't always accurate\.
 As a work\-around, use the [INSERT](https://www.postgresql.org/docs/current/sql-insert.html) statement with the `RETURNING` clause\.
 + RDS Proxy doesn't multiplex connections when your client application drivers use the PostgreSQL extended query protocol\.